 The UB Developmental Science Research Consortium brings together more than 25 researchers from psychology, education, pediatrics, nursing and partner universities.
 Our work looks at development across the lifespan, from early childhood through adulthood, through biological, social, cultural, cognitive and emotional perspectives.

-The consortium hosts events for anyone interested in developmental research, such as:
+The consortium hosts events for anyone interested in developmental research, including:

 By the late 1980s, reduced state support led to a smaller faculty, and the stand-alone developmental program was discontinued.
 Developmental faculty joined the remaining graduate areas.